 These are all protection symbols for use during wartime.
 None of them should be used on medpacks in games or on non-military ambulances during peacetime.
 The Red Cross and Red Crescent hates it when this symbol is abused like that.
 On ambulances, for example, you should instead put the Star of Life:

-Since I am Swiss, I have to chuckle every time someone puts a Swiss flag somewhere and thinks it represents something medical, so in this blog I try to chronicle this manifestation of ignorance (or unhealthy enjoyment of the color red).
+Since I am Swiss, I have to chuckle every time someone puts a Swiss flag somewhere and thinks it represents something medical, so in this blog I try to chronicle examples of this ignorance.
+I am not alone in getting poking fun at this, check out this editorial by Philip Stahel in the medical journal Patient Safety in Surgery, for example (it’s open access and free to read).

 Putting your Swiss cross in a circle won’t make it any less Swiss or any more medical, either.
 Look at some traditional Swiss baked goods:

 So is this biberli a medical item now?
-The hazelnut filling might be healthy if it didn’t contain so much sugar, but no, the Swiss cross stands for Switzerland.
+The hazelnut filling might be healthy despite the sugar, but no, the Swiss cross stands for Switzerland.
 There is even a law in Switzerland that states that you can’t put the Swiss cross on products that aren’t predominantly Swiss.

-Of course that doesn’t apply to graphics artists and designers putting Swiss crosses on things that aren’t physical products, so in games and movies this will go unpunished.
-And it doesn’t apply outside Switzerland anyhow.
-If you’ve ever misplaced a Swiss flag but don’t collide with Swiss law for geographical reasons, consider yourself lucky, punk!
-The Swiss cops would hunt you down and talk to you with irrational levels of politeness, then apologize for having to deliver a court order.
+Of course that doesn’t apply to graphics artists and designers putting Swiss crosses on things that aren’t physical products, so in games and movies this goes unpunished, and it doesn’t apply outside Switzerland anyhow.
+If you’ve ever misplaced a Swiss flag but don’t collide with Swiss law for geographical reasons, you were just lucky so far!

 Did you see a misplaced Swiss flag?